Gladys Leslie: Film career

 Leslie's association with Vitagraph ended by 1920 and she continued to make films with a number of different studios.
 Her first non-Vitagraph picture in 1920 was A Child for Sale, directed by Ivan Abramson, where she played a starring role.Questions and Answers, Photoplay (June 1920), p.
 113 (reporting in response to a fan question that Leslie was no longer with Vitagraph, and had recently made a picture with Ivan Abramson, which would have been 1920's A Child for Sale) And in 1923, she had the lead female role in Haldane of the Secret Service featuring Harry Houdini.
 Nevertheless, her share of starring roles started to decline, and her last appearance was in 1925.
 She had always claimed, however, that she would stop making films when her bank account "has mounted high enough."

-Personal
+Personal life

-Leslie was born in New York City on March 5, 1899, and she died in Boynton Beach, Florida on October 2, 1976 at age 77.
+Leslie was born in New York City on March 5, 1899, and she died in Boynton Beach, Florida, on October 2, 1976, at age 77.

 Along with the new trend of actors doing product endorsements in the early 1920s, Leslie appeared in ads for Tokio Beauty Cream, which was claimed to have given her "magnetic personality."
 She also wore blouses by Edith Varian Cockcroft in clothing ads.